Judaism Equals Theater

 By Tuvia Tenenbom

 To illustrate this point, let's compare Judaism with its two monotheistic sisters/daughters, Christianity and Islam.
-While the New Testament and the Quran contain exulted glorifications of their founders, the Jewish Bible and Talmud tell innumerable stories of wrongdoings of those in authority.
+While the New Testament and the Quran contain exulted glorifications of their founders, the Jewish Bible and Talmud tell countless stories of wrongdoings of those in authority.
 Jealous leaders, oversexed kings, corrupt priests or just plain old murderers and rapists populate the pages of Jewish religious texts.
-In Jewish culture, it seems, leaders are made for the sole purpose of recording their misdeeds.
-This includes, interestingly enough, God himself.
-Jewish theology is filled to the brim with mutual recriminations between God and his "Chosen People".
-Examples abound: He takes them out of Egypt, they create a Golden Calf; they worship Him around the clock, He sends them to Auschwitz...
+In Jewish culture, it seems, leaders exist for the sole purpose of recording their misdeeds; this includes, interestingly enough, God himself.
+Jewish theology is filled to the brim with mutual recriminations between God and his "Chosen People."
+Examples abound: He takes them out of Egypt, they create a Golden Calf; they worship Him around the clock, He sends them to Auschwitz.
 Not to forget the very name "Israel," which means 'he who fought God.'
 What honor!
 And who can forget the Psalmist, King David, who's supposedly one of the authors of the Bible.
 He is the same man, btw, who sens a husband to die so that he could have sex with the wife.
 How great!

-You may ask: If leaders are ridiculed, how will the flock hold together?
+You might ask: If leaders are ridiculed, how will the flock hold together?

 Well, here comes the concept that Judaism equals Theater.

 Judaism, a culture that delights in contradictions, is a theology that preaches to its members that they should think for themselves.
 When Abraham, the first Jew, asks God for His name God replies: I am who I am.
-Or, in short: Whatever.
-When Moses, the Law Giver, asks God for the pleasure of seeing Him, God basically says, You Better Forget It...
+In short: Whatever.
+When Moses, the Law Giver, asks God for the pleasure of seeing Him, God says -- practically -- no way, Jose.

 But, you might keep asking, if nobody leads the way, how will the flock move?

 If you are wondering, "What good is a Messiah that never arrives?" think about theater.
 In theater we have a similar person; its name is Character.
-A character is on the stage, but dies the second he or she crosses the Fourth Wall.
-A character can effectively engage you from afar, but let them get near and you'll lose any interest in them.
+A character is on the stage but dies the second he or she crosses the Fourth Wall.
+A character can efficiently engage you from afar, but let them get near, and you'll lose any interest in them.
 Just like our Mr. Messiah.

 Whether or not a Messiah arrives, Judaism and Theater have something else in common: the Metaphor.
 Because theatrical characters and Jewish Law have nothing to do with reality, the Metaphors created by both have infinite power.

-This approach, so clearly alluded to in countless Jewish texts, has never materialized in the world of the so-called "Jewish theater" in America--with the noted exception of The Jewish Theater of New York.
+This approach, so clearly alluded to in many Jewish texts, has never materialized in the world of the so-called "Jewish theater" in America--with the noted exception of The Jewish Theater of New York.
 All too often American-Jewish theater presents a nonsensical glorification of the past, coupled with a suffocating absence of self-criticism.
-In Fiddler on the Roof, a musical that's shaped the style of the American-Jewish theater for decades, a man suffering devastating poverty and brutally expelled from his country responds to his plight by blessing, singing and dancing.
-This portrait of Judaism, perpetual schlimazels who answer disaster with song and dance, has so influenced American Jews that to many of them Fiddler IS Judaism.
-Ask them for anything Jewish, and they will open in a song from Fiddler.
+In Fiddler on the Roof, a musical that has shaped the style of the American-Jewish theater for decades, a man suffering devastating poverty and brutally expelled from his country responds to his plight by blessing, singing, and dancing.
+This portrait of Judaism, perpetual schlimazels who answer disaster with song and dance, has so influenced many American Jews into believing that Fiddler IS Judaism.

-For the Jewish Theater of New York, a company of artists who believe in challenges, making Jewish theater means presenting theatrical works that dare to question, to challenge, to explore and, just like the great thinkers of Biblical times, to wash our dirty laundry on the public stage--when and if such laundry exists.
+For the Jewish Theater of New York, a company of artists who believe in challenges, making Jewish theater means presenting theatrical and literary works that dare to question, to challenge, to explore.
+And, just like the great thinkers of Biblical times, to wash our dirty laundry on the public stage--when and if such laundry exists.
 Quite simply, we make it a point not to abide by any Stop sign.
 When we present a character on the stage, be it a Rightist, a Centrist or a Leftist, we present him or her from their p.o.v -- without judging.
 When, at times, we think it necessary to present nudity on the stage, we do it fully.
 When the Arab-Israeli conflict reaches new heights, we get to the bottom of it.
-When we discover authentic journals of Jewish leaders from the Nazi period that have been kept secret by the powers that be for over sixty years, we make them public at once.
+When we discover authentic journals of Jewish leaders from the Nazi period that have been kept secret by the powers that be for about seventy years, we make them public at once.
 When we come upon the story of the assassination of a gay rabbi by fellow Jews, we put the story on our stage with no hesitation.
 When passionate love letters to Adolf Hitler, written by countless European women, come our way we put them on our stage despite alarming threats to our theater.
 When we notice black nannies pushing baby-carriages with white Jewish babies inside on the streets of New York, we make a musical about it.
 When we wake up in the morning and see Ms. Madonna teaching Judaism to the masses, and realize how religion is being marketed in our day and time, we make a play about it...a Mystical Comedy on the Nature of Religion.
-When Arabs across the Middle East go to the street to make a revolution of whatever sort and kind, we are the first to make a show of it, and when anti-Semitism becomes a fad in the West we are there to immediately put a mirror of soeciety to society, via the satge.
+When Arabs across the Middle East go to the street to make a revolution of whatever sort and kind, we are the first to make a show of it.
+When we encounter "peace-loving" Jewish activists who, in real life, are nothing but self-hating Jews, we unmask them in front of all to see.
+When we meet refugee-lovers who, at the same time, can't stand the sight of a Jew, we expose them.
+And when anti-Semitism becomes a fad in the West, we are there to put a mirror on them immediately.

-Very proudly, no subject or issue is foreign to us: be it the stereotyped JAP or the secretive Suicide Bomber, the common European or the reclusive American, Jewish racists and Jewish self-haters, virgins and pimps, lovers and foes, the righteous and the obnoxious---and anyone in between who's got a good story to tell.
+Very proudly, no subject or issue is foreign to us: rabbis and pimps, lovers and foes, yuppies and paupers, liberals and conservatives, the righteous and the obnoxious---and anyone in between who's got a good story to tell.

 If you ever wondered about the "Jewish" in The Jewish Theater of New York, now you know!